-When you start MindView, the first screen you see is the Welcome dialog.
-This dialog lets you browse for an existing document or select a recently used document.
+When you start MindView, the first screen you see is the Backstage view.
+From here, you can browse for an existing document or select a recently used document.

-If you have closed the Welcome dialog, you can open an existing document as follows:
+If you have closed the Backstage view, you can open an existing document as follows: